mgrider/SKHexGrid/README.md

 ### Load various preset examples

-Use the save/load button (in the upper-left) to find a list of preset examples you can view.
+Use the save/load button (the middle button) to find a list of preset examples you can view.
 Once you've loaded a preset, you can feel free to play with its properties using the configuration button.

 ### Configure the grid